wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 ### Agent polls from a local machine

 Use the AWS config files located at `~/.aws/config`  and `~/.aws/credentials` to associate a role with an agent that is polling on a local machine.
+Provide the IAM role ARN that you created for the launch agent in the previous step[LINK].

 ```yaml title="~/.aws/config"
 [profile sagemaker-agent]
 role_arn = arn:aws:iam::<account-id>:role/<agent-role-name>